Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) is a CI/CD platform which facilitates in automating the build, test, and deployment pipeline.
 Workflows can be created for building and testing every commit or pull request to the Git repository, or deploy merged pull requests to production.
 In our case, whenever the repository tracks a new commit, it triggers the CI/CD workflow pipeline.

-`./github/workflows` defines the workflows that are needed to run the pipeline whenever triggered by an event.
-Considering the scope of the project, **two** workflows are defined and used as follows:
+`./github/workflows` defines the workflows that are needed to run the pipeline whenever triggered by an event. **Three** workflows are defined and used as follows:
-  - `main.yaml` for building, testing and deploying the application to the cloud.
+  - `deploy.yaml` for building, testing and deploying the application to the cloud.
-  - `release.yaml` automatically creates a **GitHub Release** whenever a tag is committed with version number with relevant release details.
+  - `release.yaml` automatically creates a **GitHub release** whenever a tag is committed with version number and relevant release details.
 All the releases can be accessed from [here](https://github.com/Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/releases).
+  - `tests.yaml` automates all test cases defined in [tests](./tests/) during every commit.

 ### Heroku Cloud PaaS